kely-rufino/kely-rufino/README.md

 I have significant experience within service/IT support and am conversant with the processes used to support the customer services function.

-My current skills are HTML, CSS, JavaScript, Tailwind CSS.
+My current skills are HTML, CSS, JavaScript, Tailwind CSS, Rect.

-Learning React.

 Apart from coding, I love cooking, gardening, photography and design.